 - Search for Snapchat.
 Find the share by name or ticker symbol: SNAP.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Snapchat reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$61, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Snapchat, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Snapchat.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.

 Snapchat share priceUse our graph to track the performance of SNAP stocks over time.

 Compare share trading platforms to buy stock

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Is it a good time to buy Snapchat stock?